Graph Pattern Mining and Learning through User-defined Relations (Extended Version)

 We propose to estimate $\alpha(\mathrm{R}, S)$ by performing \emph{random walk tours} (RWTs) on $G^{(k)}$.
 A RWT on $G$ is a special type of random walk that considers the first-return time of the RW Markov chain (i.e., the first time the RW returns to the starting node) to estimate network statistics from sampled nodes~\cite{cooper2016fast, Avrachenkov:2016}.
 To the best of our knowledge, this is the first work that applies RWTs on high-order networks which is particularly challenge due to the large number of nodes in $G^{(k)}$ ($k$-node subgraphs).
 Next, we introduce a variety of innovations and optimizations to deal with this issue.

 \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item {\it Reusing the exact computation to speed-up return times:} The return time (steps) of a RW to the same initial state can already be prohibitively on $G^{(k)}$.
-To speed-up return times, we transform the subgraphs retrieved in iteration-bounded exact computation of $\alpha$, specifically the ones that belong to the class $C_{\mathrm{R},S}$, in a collapsed supernode.
-The supernode is a {\em virtual} node of $G^{(k)}$ with a massive number of edges, which speeds-up return times, as the expect return time is inversely proportional to the number of edges of a node~\cite{Avrachenkov:2016}.
-We call this collapsed node a supernode and denote it $\mathcal{I}_S$, and it often refers to it as both as a set and as a {\em collapsed node}.

-\item {\it Non-backtracking random walks:} On the other hand, very short return times can point to a poor mixing of the random walk, where the massive degree of supernode $\mathcal{I}_S$ impedes the exploration of $G^{(k)}$ by the walkers.
+To speed-up return times, we transform the subgraphs retrieved in an iteration-bounded exact computation of $\alpha$, specifically the ones that belong to the class $C_{\mathrm{R},S}$, in a collapsed supernode.
+The supernode is a {\em virtual} node of $G^{(k)}$ with a massive number of edges, which speeds-up return times, as the expected return time is inversely proportional to the number of edges of a node~\cite{Avrachenkov:2016}.
+We call this collapsed node a supernode and denote it $\mathcal{I}_S$, and it often refers to it as both as a set and as a {\em collapsed node}. \item {\it Non-backtracking random walks:} On the other hand, very short return times can point to a poor mixing of the random walk, where the massive degree of supernode $\mathcal{I}_S$ impedes the exploration of $G^{(k)}$ by the walkers.